rahulsah009/Rydeon/README.md

 # Rydeon Ride booking App

-This project is an Uber-like ride-hailing system that demonstrates real-time ride handling, geolocation tracking, and map integration using Node.js/Express on the backend and React on the frontend.
+This project is an  ride-hailing system that demonstrates real-time ride handling, geolocation tracking, and map integration using Node.js/Express on the backend and React on the frontend.

 ## Backend